Merging Digital Literacy With Physical Presence

 Are you buying plastic water bottles?
 You can protest companies like Coca-Cola and Nestle who sell bottled water, by simply never buying bottled water, and never accepting bottled water.
 This is a poor use of natural resources and creates unnecessary plastic waste.
 Water bottle sales are going down.
 Let’s keep it that way and start advocating for water in every home in America.
 Check out the Water Keeper Alliance who are advocating for clean water.

 Protest when you go out to eat.
 Bring your own container.
 Just like bringing your own cloth bag to the grocery store, bring your own to-go container.
-If you must use their to-go container ask if it is made out of styrofoam.
-Consider whether saving those fries is worth burying styrofoam into the ground.

 Join ForWARD (For White Accountability in Racial Dialogue) on Facebook and they will have endless reading for you to digest, as well as opportunities to attend workshops and meetings.